cj-hilder/ble-hr-tool/README.md

 ### If you have PEM or chronic fatigue

 Your active threshold is a **ceiling, not a target**.
 The goal is consistent compliance with the limit, not progression.
-Do not raise the threshold because you feel ready for more — in the presence of PEM risk, that instinct should be resisted.
+Do not raise the threshold because you feel ready for more.
+In the presence of PEM risk, that instinct should be resisted.

 **Setting the threshold: the Workwell Foundation protocol**